Lancers-itoh/stancoding/sample.md

 #### Is there a difference in sales between Beer A and Beer B?

 - #### Classic statistcs: Test difference between average of two groups
-  - Test by using assumed distribution like t-distribution
+  - Test using assumed distribution like t-distribution

 - #### Bysian statistcs: Get posterior distribution of difference between average of two groups</p>
-  - Test by using estiated distribution by MCMC
+  - Test using estiated distribution by MCMC
 <br>

 <img src = "./2-6-1-beer-ab.png" width = 40%>